 - Criminal proceedings relating to a data subject’s offences

-Lincoln Security Ltd is the Data Controller under the Act, which means that it determines what purposes personal information held will be used for.
-It is also responsible for notifying the Information Commissioner of the data it holds or is likely to hold, and the general purposes that this data will be used for.
+Lincoln Security Ltd is the Data Controller under GDPR , which means that it determines what purposes personal information held will be used for.
+It is also responsible for notifying (if required to do so) the Information Commissioner of the data it holds or is likely to hold, and the general purposes that this data will be used for.

-Lincoln Security Ltd may be required to share data with other organizations such as Government and Local Authority Departments or Institutions.
+Lincoln Security Ltd may be required under compliance to legal obligations, to share data with other organizations such as HMRC , and Local Authority Departments or Institutions.

 The Data Subject will be made aware in most circumstances how and with whom their information will be shared.
 There are circumstances where the law allows Lincoln Security Ltd to disclose data (including sensitive data) without the data subject’s consent.

-Lincoln Security Ltd regards the lawful and correct treatment of personal information as very important to successful working, and to maintaining the confidence of those with whom we deal.
+Lincoln Security Ltd regards the lawful and correct treatment of personal information as very important to successful working, and to maintaining the confidence of those we deal with.

 Lincoln Security Ltd intends to ensure that personal information is treated lawfully and correctly.

-To this end Lincoln Security Ltd will adhere to the Principles of Data Protection, as detailed in the Data Protection Act 1998.
+To this end Lincoln Security Ltd will adhere to the Principles of Data Protection, as detailed in the General Data Protection Register 25 May 2018

 Specifically, the Principles require that personal information:

-6. Shall be processed in accordance with the rights of data subjects under the Act,
+- Shall be processed in accordance with the rights of data subjects under GDPR

 Lincoln Security Ltd will, through appropriate management, strict application of criteria and controls: